Exploring Julia Suller Andrews' Writing Journey

 - Feb 20

-- 2 min read
+- 3 min read

 The Stories I Was Always Meant to Tell

-I'm Julia, an Australian author with Welsh blood running through my veins, and I write the kind of stories that have been niggling for as long as I can remember.
+I never set out to write across more than one genre.
+But some stories simply refuse to stay quiet, and eventually, you stop fighting them.
+I'm Julia, an Australian author with Welsh blood running through my veins.
+I write the kind of stories that have been niggling at me for as long as I can remember.

 My great-grandmother Margaret boarded a ship alone in 1898.
 In a man's world that considered a woman at sea to be bad luck, she carried secrets no one wanted told and a strength no one expected.
 For years, her story lived only in whispers, fragments of family history that society assumed would stay buried.
+I couldn't let that happen.

 The Welsh Immigrant began as a desire to honour Margaret and the fierce women who came after her.
-It grew into something much bigger, a deep dive into historical research, family secrets, and the kind of female courage that never makes headlines but changes everything.
+It grew into something much bigger—a deep dive into historical research, family secrets, and the kind of female courage that never makes headlines but changes everything.

 While I was living inside Margaret's world, another story was demanding my attention.
 Black Ponds arrived fully formed and urgent: three women, a deadly secret, and the suffocating hidden world of domestic violence.
 Dark, and deeply human.

-And then there's Trashenator
+And Then There's Trashenator

 It's fun, it's fast, and it carries a message our world genuinely needs right now.
 And I'm thrilled to share that Trashenator is available now on Amazon: ebook and print!

-Why I write
+Why I Write

 The honest answer is that I don't choose my stories; I feel like they choose me.
 Each one arrives with its own urgency, its own characters who refuse to be ignored, and its own reason for existing.
+What unites them all is a belief that stories matter.
+The right book at the right moment can change how someone sees the world or how they see themselves.

 That's why I write.
 And that's why I'm so glad you're here.

 If any of this resonates with you, please subscribe and follow the journey.
 Black Ponds is coming very soon, and The Welsh Immigrant will follow.
 There is so much more to share.
+I can’t wait to take you along on this adventure!

 Julia💚